nhcphdthesis/AutoIntegration/BehaviorMismatchTestCases.md

 This page collects some collaboration scenarios with behavior mismatches.
 These scenarios are used as test cases of the proposed method.

+Currently there are 20 test cases.
+These cases are tested using the method, and the results have been validated by integration experts.

 ##Service Interaction Patterns (SIPs) Variations